search icon

 What is a close corporation?

 The definition of a close corporation is a shareholder-owned business that doesn’t trade or list its stock on the stock exchange.
 State law usually limits how many shareholders a close corporation can have.
-Some states allow for a statutory close corporation, i.e., allowing you to form a close corporation legal entity.
+Some states allow the formation of a statutory close corporation, meaning entrepreneurs can form a statutory one there.
 Others don’t.

 That’s not all that goes into the close corporation definition.
 Close corporations may have special rules to follow about other matters, like: